Recipes

 • You can use any variety of seasonings to make this recipe your own.
 The nuts can be completely savory, all sweet or a combination.
 Use your imagination!

 • I used baking stevia to keep the sugar lower.
 Don’t swap honey or agave for the sugar as these will burn easier and add too much liquid.
-If desired, you can substitute all of the baking stevia for granulated sugar.

 • Carefully watch the nuts towards the end of cooking time!
 They can burn easily!